failed (if you requested ADR), your local EEO counselor should inform you that the mediation/ADR failed and

 Agency may have submitted that support your discrimination claim.
 Also note what other evidence you can

-request later from the Agency to be produced during the EEOC hearing process (if you will request an hearing).
+request later from the Agency to be produced during the EEOC hearing process (if you will request a hearing).
 If

 you request a hearing and if hearing is granted, you can compel the Agency to produce documents and to

-respond to your interrogatories under Administrative Judge's authority during the EEOC hearing process.
+respond to your interrogatories under Administrative Judge's authority granted for and during the EEOC hearing

 investigator.
 Usually, the most damaging evidence is buried in the back of the thick (2-4 inch) ROI or in